achliopa/udemy_EmbeddedProgCortexM/readme.md

 	* invalid state on instruction exec
 	* exception return error
 	* unaligned addr on word or half word (if proc is cofig to report it)
-	* division by zero (if proc is cofig to report it)
+	* division by zero (if proc is config to report it)
 * SVCall: supervisor call is triggered by SVC instuction. in OS apps use SVC inst to access OS kernel funcs and dev drivers. a way fro unpriviledged app tasks to get elevetad rights from OS to use resources in a handler
 * PendSV: interrupt driven req for Sy level service. used for context switching in OS env
 * SysTick: system timer triggered when it reaches zero. also SW triggered.
 In OS env proc can use it as System tick